Anastasia Webster-Hawes - Bachelor of Theology - 2007

 My worst experience at CSU... running late with assignments.

-At university I was inspired… when sitting in my first THL101 residential school class I had a mighty great ‘Aha!’ moment: This was it!
+At university I was inspired… when sitting in my first THL101 intensive school class I had a mighty great ‘Aha!’ moment: This was it!

 Today I’m motivated… to keep on questioning and learning.